 “I don’t think contemporary art should be for everyone,” John Waters said during a recent interview at Indecent Exposure, his retrospective at the Baltimore Museum of Art.
 “What if contemporary art is just for a select few?
 What’s wrong with that?”

 He might’ve been yanking my chain.
-After all, he’s the writer/director behind Pink Flamingos and Female Trouble, internationally beloved movies so vulgar I can’t watch them in the same room with my parents.
-Still, I wanted to know why his retrospective didn’t include films, his finest works in my opinion, especially alongside Indecent’s film still photomontages and ironic sculptures, a cinephile’s cabinet of curiosities which did not resonate far beyond the museum walls.
+After all, he’s the writer/director behind Pink Flamingos and Female Trouble, internationally beloved movies so vulgar I cannot watch them in the same room as my parents.
+Still, I wanted to know why his retrospective didn’t include film, his finest work in my opinion, especially alongside Indecent’s film still photomontages and ironic sculptures, a cinephile’s cabinet of curiosities which did not resonate far beyond the museum walls.